 At some point during our existence Petersburg Fire Department moved to their old station at the 100 block of Sheridan.
 In 2002 Petersburg Fire moved out of the old station and into a new station in the 300 block of east Taylor Street.
 This station provides a kitchen, sleeping quarters, training room, and storage for all equipment.

 The Petersburg Fire Department currently provides fire service along with rescue and EMS service to the citizens of Petersburg and mutual aid to several surrounding towns.

-The Petersburg Fire Department currently has twenty members who are active with the department, and also hosts a Junior Firefighter program.
-Sixteen of those members are currently certified firefighter 2 which is the policy of the city of Petersburg.
+The Petersburg Fire Department currently has fifteen members who are active with the department, and also hosts a Junior Firefighter program.
+Eleven of those members are currently Certified Firefighter II which is the policy of the city of Petersburg.
+We are also currently have 2 members who are licensed EMT-Paramedics and 7 members who are licensed EMT-Basics.
 As you can see on our website our members go above and beyond to train at the highest level possible.

 By now you have probably seen the reflective 911 home address signs on many of your neighbor's mailbox posts.

 Made of the same tough materials as road signs these home address signs are so reflective in the dark that members of the Petersburg Fire Department don't have to struggle to read your address at night.

 If you are interested please contact 911 coordinator John Balster at 217-632-5460 to purchase these signs.